 students are expected to return to school.
 For primary, they are expected to

 return to school if the appointment is at 11:30 or before.
 Early leave is

 Guests and visitors are welcome at Shemford Futuristic School.
 All

 guests and visitors are requested to first report to School Security to present

 their ID card and receive a visitor's badge.

-place for non completion.
-Students are assigned with homework based on the
+non completion.
+Students are assigned with homework based on the Skill or

-Skill or Knowledge acquired in the School.
-Purpose is to recapitulate,
+Knowledge acquired in the School.
+Purpose is to recapitulate, reinforce and